ChangsenJiang/Partition-vs-Mixture/README.md

 ### 2. Extended Parametric bootstrap test
 #### 2.1 Extract the estimated model parameters from Step 1

-For every partitioned model estimated in step 1, the model parameter is simply the `.best_model.nex` file generated during the estimation.
+For every partitioned model estimated in step 1, the model parameter file is simply the `.best_model.nex` file generated during the estimation.

 For every C60 model, the model parameters could be extracted by first extracting its corresponding `.iqtree` and `.log` file, then run